 Another option for homeschoolers is the Civil Air Patrol (CAP).
 Like the Sea Cadets, CAP is very accepting of homeschool students.
 Meetings are usually during the week and/or Saturday.
 A lot of the same benefits of the previous programs mentioned are true of the Civil Air Patrol as well.
 Students especially interested in the Air Force or aviation may particularly enjoy participating in CAP activities.
 While being involved in CAP, students could have the opportunity to compete for scholarships to be used toward earning a pilot’s license.
 Just like JROTC and Naval Sea Cadets, students involved in the Civil Air Patrol will have many opportunities to gain leadership experience and learn valuable teamwork skills.

 The group allowing the youngest members is the Young Marines.
-Youth ages 8 through high school can participate in the Young Marines with the main requirement being that students are in good standing at school.
+Youths ages 8 through high school can participate in the Young Marines with the main requirement being that students are in good standing at school.
 Weekly meetings and regular activities make up the Young Marines program.
-Because the groups meet after school hours, homeschool students should have no problem getting involved with Young Marines.
+Because the groups meet after school hours, homeschooled students should have no problem getting involved with Young Marines.
 As with the previous groups, leadership and teamwork are priorities in the Young Marines, but there isn’t a shortage of exciting activities either.
 Students would likely learn survival techniques, physical training, hiking, swimming, rock climbing, rappelling, and scuba diving, depending on the location of the unit.

 All of the aforementioned programs do have some similarities.
 Regardless of the fact that they are military programs for youth, students are under NO obligation to join the military, nor must they even plan to do so upon graduating.
 However, participating in these various groups will likely earn students an advantage should they decide to join.
 College scholarships and/or enlisting at a higher rank are common to those who have excelled in their unit.
 These programs are also low or no cost to join.
 Uniforms are typically provided.
 Each unit varies, though, on cost and uniforms so ask those questions when inquiring.
 In each group, students work hard to earn their rank; the higher the rank, the more responsibility.

 If a student is interested in participating in any of the above groups, a phone call to the potential unit would yield more specific information.
-Many useful skills could be acquired from participation in any of the military based units listed.
+Many useful skills could be acquired from participation in any of the military-based units listed.
 Leadership, community involvement, physical fitness, and teamwork are attributes that will benefit far beyond the high school years.
 Besides, learning to fly a plane, conducting survival training, or attending a military camp sound pretty awesome!